simon-milata/TkinterOS/README.md

 - **Customization Options:** Provide users with additional customization features to personalize their TkinterOS experience.

 Feel free to explore TkinterOS and contribute to its development!

+Disclaimer: I haven't worked on this project in a while and the code is very messy.
+Next few updates will be focused on refactoring.